-

 This chapter outlines OSFI’s expectations for the disclosure of climate-related risks.

-Stakeholders interested in FRFIs’ climate-related financial risk information may also include investors, analysts, and the public at large.
-By providing this broad group of stakeholders with key risk and risk management information, these disclosures can build confidence in FRFI management, and enable FRFIs to attract, or maintain their access to, capital and liquidity channels.
+Users interested in FRFIs’ climate-related financial risk information may also include investors, analysts, and the public at large.
+By providing this broad group of users with relevant risk and risk management information, these disclosures can build confidence in FRFI management, and enable FRFIs to attract, or maintain their access to, capital and liquidity channels.
 By extension, confidence in FRFIs contributes to the public confidence in, and resilience of, the Canadian financial system.

 This chapter applies to all FRFIs in the scope of this Guideline, except for subsidiaries of FRFIs that report consolidated results to OSFI.